Campeche: History

 There was some improvement in the state's economy starting in the 1950s when fishing and timber industries became more developed and there was better communication between the state and Mexico City.
 In 1955, the University of Campeche was founded and a state system of middle schools was begun.

 However, Campeche's main economic change come with the discovery of oil off its shores in a shallow water region called the Sonda de Campeche.
 This oil was discovered by a fisherman named Rudesindo Cantarell in 1971, who reported an oil slick.
 In 1975, the first oil platform, called Chac Number One began operations.
 The first set of offshore platforms were completed by 1979.
 The find has made the state the top producer of petroleum in Mexico, providing 70% of all oil pumped in the country.
 The economic boom tripled the population of the city of Campeche in ten years, and nearly doubled that of Ciudad del Carmen, which before was only a small fishing village.
 However, the production of oil has brought environmental problems to the area, especially fishing yields, as well as internal strife between locals and newcomers.

 In the mid-1980s, about 25,000 Guatemalan refugees had fled into the state to escape civil war there.

 The oil money allowed for the revitalization of the city of Campeche starting in the 1980s.
 The State Office of Cultural Heritage Sites and Monuments bought abandoned properties to restore them for use as museums, schools, theaters and a library.
 More than a thousand facades and monuments have been refurbished in the historic center and the oldest residential areas.

-In the 1990s, a number of textile mills of the “maquiladora” type were opened in the state.
+In the 1990s, a number of textile mills of the "maquiladora" type were opened in the state.
 The capital was declared a World Heritage Site by UNESCO.

 The most recently created municipality is Candelaria in 1998.

-In 2004 the Mexican Air Force recorded a UFO sighting over southern Campeche.
+In 2017, the territorial dispute with Quintana Roo was archived by the Supreme Court, basically giving Campeche 10,500 sq km.